medic/horticulturalist/README.md

 # Options

+Pick one mode to run in:

+    --local
+        If you don't know which one you want, you want this one.
+For general local use.
+Deploys applications to a hidden directory in your home folder.
+    --dev
+        Runs horti in 'dev' mode, directly out of the given directory under a 'temp' directory.
+For developers and for use while developing horti.
+    --medic-os
+        Only of interest to those who deploy using MedicOS.
+Deploys apps using the MedicOS' daemon.

+Additional options:

     --bootstrap[=buildname]
         Download the latest master (or specified) build and deploy to the local db at startup.